-The use of CAMPTO should be confined to units specialised in the administration of cytotoxic chemotherapy and it should only be administered under the supervision of a physician qualified in the use of anticancer chemotherapy.
+The use of irinotecan should be confined to units specialised in the administration of cytotoxic chemotherapy and it should only be administered under the supervision of a physician qualified in the use of anticancer chemotherapy.

-Given the nature and incidence of adverse events, CAMPTO will only be prescribed in the following cases after the expected benefits have been weighted against the possible therapeutic risks:
+Given the nature and incidence of adverse events, irinotecan will only be prescribed in the following cases after the expected benefits have been weighed against the possible therapeutic risks:

-- In patients presenting a risk factor, particularly those with a WHO performance status =2. - In the few rare instances where patients are deemed unlikely to observe recommendations regarding management of adverse events (need for immediate and prolonged antidiarrhoeal treatment combined with high fluid intake at onset of delayed diarrhoea).
+- in patients with a risk factor, particularly those with a WHO performance status = 2. - in the few rare instances where patients are deemed unlikely to observe recommendations regarding management of adverse events (need for immediate and prolonged anti-diarrhoeal treatment combined with high fluid intake at onset of delayed diarrhoea).
 Strict hospital supervision is recommended for such patients.

-When CAMPTO is used in monotherapy, it is usually prescribed with the every-3-week-dosage schedule.
-However, the weekly-dosage schedule (see section 5) may be considered in patients who may need a closer follow-up or who are at particular risk of severe neutropenia.
+When irinotecan is used in monotherapy, it is usually prescribed using the every-3-week dosage schedule.
+However, the weekly-dosage schedule (see section 5) may be considered in patients who need a closer follow-up or who are at particular risk of severe neutropenia.